vectara/vectara-docs/www/docs/common-use-cases/recommendation-systems/overview.md

 Document recommendation systems are not trying to answer questions though: they're trying to find the most similar documents.
 So for that use case, what you need to do is change the mode of the search to document similarity instead of question answering.
-You do that by semantics key which is inside of the corpusKey block in the query.
+You do that via the semantics key which is inside of the corpusKey block in the query.

 If a user is looking at a document that has the text: